bgopikrishna/content/blog/error-boundaries-in-react.md

 1. `fallback` - Fallback UI to show if the component crashed
 2. `children` - The component which needs to wrap with an error boundary

-Whenever a crash happens in our application, it gets caught by the nearest error boundary and the fallback UI is shown to the user.
+Whenever a crash happens in our application, it gets caught by the nearest error boundary, and the fallback UI is rendered

-`getDerivedStateFromError`  lifecycle method allows us to update the state to `hasError: true`
+`getDerivedStateFromError`  lifecycle method that allows us to update the state to `hasError: true`

 Whereas with the `componentDidCatch` lifecycle method, we can log the error to the error service.
 Currently, we are just logging it into the console.
-But ideally, it should be logged to some application monitoring service like sentry.
+But ideally, should log errors to some application monitoring service like sentry.

 We can also see the whole component stack from where the error originated using `errorInfo.componentStack` .

-Now let’s see that in action, wrap the `HeroDetails` with an `ErrorBoundary`
+Now let’s see that in action.
+Wrap the `HeroDetails` with an `ErrorBoundary`

 ```javascript
     <ErrorBoundary